Here is a fun idea for making a desktop calendar for the kitchen or office.

 where I need it most.
 It's a great calendar for monthly menus too!

 It is very easy to reorder calendar refills.
-There is an order form at the back of each calendar year.

 Items needed: 9.25" x 11.25" MDF scrap wood

 (Lowes and Home Depot will cut this wood for you if you buy it at their store)

 1 Small bolt or screw, 1 metal flower of decorative hook

 1 Calendar 7"x 9"

 Cut scrapbook paper to fit on 4 edges plus the front.

 Spray mount 4 edges onto wood first.
 Be sure to spray both the wood and the paper for a

 permanent bond.
 Spray the top last.
 Be sure to cover your edges while you spray.

 Optional: For the perfectionists...Paint back of board black